-1. Students are required to take the Regent general education cornerstone and capstone courses in partial fulfillment of the General Education Biblical Worldview competency:
+1. Students are required to take a minimum of six (6) credits of coursework to fulfill the General Education Biblical Worldview Competency.

-Subject Area Credit Requirement Courses Credits Offered Biblical Worldview: Regent cornerstone and capstone 6 credits Required: GENE 100 The Making of the Christian Mind 3 GENE 202/402 The Making of a Christian Leader 3
+Subject Area Credit Requirement Courses Credits Offered Biblical Worldview Competency: 6 credits Required: GENE 100 The Making of the Christian Mind 3 GENE 202/402 The Making of a Christian Leader 3

-GENE 202 is required for all students seeking an Associate of Arts or Associate of Science.
+\ GENE 202 is required for all students seeking an Associate of Arts or Associate of Science.
 GENE 402 is required for all students seeking a bachelor's degree.
-GENE 202 and 402 will be cross-listed.
 If a student has already completed GENE 202, then he or she need only to complete GENE 402A Service-Learning Experience to fulfill the general education requirements for a B.A. or B.S. degree.